 Ideally, the cryonics procedure should commence within minutes or, at most, an hour after death.
 Delays place greater reliance on future technology to reverse injuries and restore the body.
 Prolonged delays due to post-mortem relocations can complicate the cryonics process, rendering it less effective.

 The revival timeline is currently unknown, as it hinges on technological advancements.
 Cryonics anticipates patients being revived when medical technologies reach the necessary level.
 The speed of technological progression and the quality of cryopreservation influence this outcome.

-Cryonics America patients will be revived by our medical team and scientists in the future when there are sufficient medicinal technologies to do so.
+Cryonics America patients will be revived by our dedicated medical team and scientists when sufficient medicinal technologies become available in the future.

 Absolutely.
 It’s not just humans who can undergo cryopreservation at our Cryonics America.
 In fact, pets make excellent candidates for cryogenic preservation because, often, their passing is pre-planned, allowing the pet preservation process to begin right after they pass away.